China's underground resistance

 This underground Catholic church, which has no name, is a testament to the Roman Catholic Church's ability to survive as well - outside the control of the Communist Party.
 The priest, who declined to be identified, said his church has been operating since 1989 and now has a congregation of 1,500 to 2,000.

-Authorities strictly monitor him and his church, which is 120 kms (75 miles) southeast of Beijing.
+Authorities strictly monitor him and his church, which is 120 km (75 miles) southeast of Beijing.
 State security agents and local police stop by every two weeks, asking him to detail his activities, the priest said.
-Once, police made him disperse a class he was teaching, telling him he was "not recognised" by the government.
+Once, police made him disperse a class he was teaching, telling him he was "not recognized" by the government.

 But the surveillance has eased off recently, he said.
 "It has relaxed for about a year or so.
 Perhaps this is to do with the change in (China's) leadership."